 A very pleasant, relatively level hike through the aspen and pine forest.
-The trail ends at the rim of the canyon, 2½ miles distance one way.
+The trail ends at the rim of the canyon, 5 miles distance one way.
 A great hike to take a picnic lunch along.
 To access the trailhead, watch for the dirt road located one mouth south of the Scenic Drive/Cape Royal Road.
-Drive in ¼ mile to the Widforss Trail parking area.
+Drive-in ¼ mile to the Widforss Trail parking area.

 10 mi. / 16 km one-way; 6 hours approximate one-way hiking time.
 Winds through the forest and along the rim from Point Imperial to the North Kaibab Trail parking area.

 1.0 mi. / 1.6 km round-trip; 1 hour approximate round-trip hiking time.
 Meanders down a forested ravine and ends where a chest-high boulder rests under a large overhang.
-The spring is on the cliff side of the boulder.
+The spring is on the cliffside of the boulder.
 Please do not drink the water as it may be contaminated.
-Trail begins directly across the road from a small pullout on a curve 0.3 miles/0.5 km down the road from Cape Royal.
+The trail begins directly across the road from a small pullout on a curve 0.3 miles/0.5 km down the road from Cape Royal.

 Point Imperial Trail

 4.0 mi. / 6.4 km round-trip; 2 hours approximate round-trip hiking time.
 This easy trail passes through areas burned by the 2000 Outlet Fire and ends at the north park boundary.
 From there, connections are possible to the Nankoweap Trail and U.S. Forest Service roads.